shadowslash420-create/Creperie-kindee/replit.md

 - **Playfair Display (Google Fonts):** For display headings.
 - **Inter (Google Fonts):** For body text.

-## Pending Features
+## Recent Changes
-- **SMS Notifications via Twilio:** Staff A and Admin receive phone notifications when customers place orders.
-Requires Twilio Account SID, Auth Token, and phone numbers to be configured.
+- **Website Notifications:** Staff A and Admin receive in-app notifications when customers place new orders (visible in dashboard with toast alerts).